 FERC’s prior order on this case, issued July 26, 2011, was misinterpreted to mean that the Commission would order all privately owned structures built within the boundaries of the Osage project to be removed.
 Ameren is responsible for managing the shoreline, which includes ensuring that structures within the project boundary around the Lake of the Ozarks are built with the proper authorizations.

-• Whatever property rights that owners have in lands within the boundaries of the Osage Project, whether conferred by deed, lease, easement or other conveyance, have not been and will not be altered by FERC’s actions today.
+Today’s order states:• Whatever property rights that owners have in lands within the boundaries of the Osage Project, whether conferred by deed, lease, easement or other conveyance, have not been and will not be altered by FERC’s actions today.
 Nothing in this order affects any previously issued valid permit authorizing a non-project use of project lands or waters.

 • For structures without valid deeds, permits or easements, Ameren must determine whether they interfere with the Osage project.
 If they do, Ameren must take some action, such as redrawing the boundaries of the project, so those structures no longer are sitting on project lands.
 This would put them outside of the project boundaries and therefore outside of FERC jurisdiction.